emilpriver/geni/README.md

 - Timestamp based migrations
 - Running migrations in a transaction
 - Status command to see which migrations that is pending to be applied
+- Dump a schema.sql after each migration which can be used in version control

 ## TODO

 - [ ]  Databases
     - [ ]  ClickHouse
-- [ ]  Schema dump that can be used in version control

 ## Installation